ipnz/Docs/docs/_docs/ConstitutionAndRules.md

 4.5.1.1 Is 14 years old or over; and

-4.5.1.2 Has paid a fee for membership of no less than $10.00 (ten dollars New Zealand) upon application for General membership; and
+4.5.1.2 Has paid a fee for membership of no less than $0.01 (One cent New Zealand) upon application for General membership; and

 4.5.1.3 Accepts and abides by the rules and objectives of the Internet Party; and